Historic

 What's Included

-The coquina walls here are unlike anything else we photograph against.
-The weathered stone has this warm, honeyed tone that picks up golden hour light in a way that modern materials simply cannot.
-The texture is rich without being distracting, and it gives portraits a sense of place that feels distinctly St. Augustine.
+The coquina walls are unlike most backdrops downtown.
+The weathered stone has a warm, honeyed tone that catches golden-hour light in a way modern materials cannot, with texture that reads as rich rather than distracting and a sense of place that feels distinctly St. Augustine.

 Best Photo Locations